appbaseio/reactive-manual/content/getting-started/withrncli.md

 });
 ```

-This is how the app should look after running the `yarn start` command.
+Now start the packager by running the `yarn start` command.
+In a different terminal start your emulator/device by running either `react-native run-ios` or `react-native run-android`.
+While you wait for the packager to finish, get some coffee :)

 ![Screenshot](https://imgur.com/yEVncXC.png)